SBA

 Before starting, the availability and well functioning of the following systems should be verified:

-• Control system used via the windows PC: CWO-HNA184-MNP located in the counting room HNA-184 (887-R-B84) opposite to the magnet area.
-What needs to be done:
+• Control system used via the windows PC: CWO-HNA184-MNP located next to the MNP22 zone.

 1. Login into the computer using your NICE account.
 In case you experience network problems you should contact the CERN network support service and ask for help or advice 77777.